No Man's Land (2001 film): Reception

-Box Office
+Box office

 The film had an estimated budget of €2,000,000.
-The film was a commercially success.
-It earned $1,012,153 in US & Canadian box office.
+The film was a commercial success, earning $1,012,153 in the US & Canadian box office.
 In total, the film earned $4,858,869 worldwide.

-Critical Response
+Critical response

-The film had positive reviews among critics and audiences.
+No Man's Land received positive reviews among critics and audiences.
 On review aggregator Rotten Tomatoes, the film holds a 93% approval rating based on 98 reviews, with an average rating of 7.80/10.
 The website's critics consensus reads, "Bleak and darkly humorous, No Man's Land vividly illustrates the absurdity of war."
 Metacritic, which uses a weighted average, has assigned the film a score of 84 out of 100 based on 29 critic reviews, indicating "universal acclaim".
 Prominent film critic Roger Ebert praised the film and cited it as a curiously beautiful film and rated 3.5 out of 4 stars.

 Accolades

-Some of the awards that the film won are:
+Some of the awards that the film won included: